yellowled/yl-bp/README.md

 -   Requirements: [node.js](http://nodejs.org)
 -   `npm install` to install dependencies
--   `npm start` to start a watch task and a live-reloading local server
+-   `npm start` to start a live-reloading local development server
--   `npm test` to lint HTML, SCSS and JS
 -   `npm run build` to create an optimized build

-## CSS build
+## Build

-CSS is compiled from [Sass](http://sass-lang.com) (SCSS) using [node-sass](https://www.npmjs.com/package/node-sass), [postcss](https://www.npmjs.com/package/postcss-cli), [autoprefixer](https://www.npmjs.com/package/autoprefixer) and [postcss-flexbugs-fixes](https://www.npmjs.com/package/postcss-flexbugs-fixes), then minified and optimized using [cleancss](https://www.npmjs.com/package/clean-css). [normalize.css](https://www.npmjs.com/package/node-normalize-scss) is included; sourcemaps are generated.
+The local development server as well as the build are handled by [parcel](https://parceljs.org), including transpiling ES6 with babel and compiling SCSS to CSS as well as minifying both.
+Files in `static` are copied to the build directory (`dist`) as well.

 ### SCSS structure